Primary Literacy and Numeracy (IG1)

 Our Numeracy working group for Impact Goal 1, led by Achievement for All and KPMG, is working to identify and share best practice early years and primary mathematics teaching and learning case studies.
 The focus is on the development of maths culture across the setting or school and how this strongly contributes to raising children’s achievement and enjoyment of maths.
 The examples can include whole setting or school approaches as well as effective interventions.

-In February 2017, we published a report calling for the adoption of a number of policies to drive progress in closing the numeracy attainment gap:
+In February 2017, they published a report calling for the adoption of a number of policies to drive progress in closing the numeracy attainment gap:

 Emotional health, wellbeing and character in education (IG3)